German Goulash Soup Recipe: Authentic Gulaschsuppe

 (By the way, this is just a quick overview of the recipe.
 For more detailed instructions, as well as ideas for substitutions and variations, please see the recipe card below.)

-• The beef should be tender enough that it falls apart.
+After the half hour, check that the beef is tender enough that it falls apart.
 If it isn't, and the potatoes are not fully cooked through, return the pot to the oven for a bit longer.

 How to serve this delicious hearty beef stew